At Hospitality Pantries we seek to be a place where people from different

 across our Knoxville community.

-For the second year session, as a way of putting some of the concepts we’ve
+As a way of putting some of the concepts we’ve

 been exploring around working in the community into practice, we’ve